vocdoni/developer-portal/docs/get-started/04-quadratic.md

 - The actual Vocdoni implementation only allow quadratic elections with only one question.
 For that, the `maxCount` refers to the choices length for this unique question.
 - `costExponent` define the exponent for quadratic voting calculation.
-In the context of quadratic voting, this valueis usually set to 2.
+In the context of quadratic voting, this value is usually set to 2.
 This exponent determines the cost of a vote.
 For example, if a voter assigns 2 credits to an option, the cost of that vote would be 2^2 = 4.
 Look at SDK docs for more info.